Ever since the great Swing Era trumpeter Bunny Berigan drank himself to death at age 33, the enduring mystery has been "Why?"

 Five years later, he was dead.

-The official cause of death, at age 33, was cirrhosis of the liver – in other words, too much whiskey.
+The official cause of death, at age 33, was cirrhosis of the liver – in this case, too much whiskey.

 Ever since, the jazz world has been haunted by the mystery of how this brilliant artist, in the prime of life, could have self-destructed so quickly and completely.